Amlodipine (am-LOE-di-peen), Hydrochlorothiazide (hye-droe-klor-oh-THYE-a-zide), Olmesartan (ol-me-SAR-tan)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Make sure your doctor knows if you are also using lithium (Eskalith®, Lithobid®), norepinephrine, pain or arthritis medicine called "NSAIDs" (such as aspirin, ibuprofen, Advil®, Aleve®, Celebrex®, or Motrin®), insulin or an oral diabetes medicine (such as glyburide, metformin, Actos®, Avandia®, Glucophage®, Glucotrol®, or Glucovance®), medicine to lower cholesterol (such as cholestyramine, colesevelam, colestipol, Colestid®, or Questran®), a steroid medicine (such as dexamethasone, prednisolone, prednisone, or Medrol®), muscle relaxants (such as tubocurarine), or medicine to treat seizures (such as phenobarbital or Luminal®).
+- Make sure your doctor knows if you also use lithium (Eskalith®, Lithobid®), an NSAID pain or arthritis medicine (such as aspirin, diclofenac, ibuprofen, naproxen, Advil®, Aleve®, Celebrex®, Voltaren®), insulin or an oral diabetes medicine (such as glimepiride, glyburide, metformin, Actos®, Janumet®, Januvia®), or a steroid medicine (such as hydrocortisone, methylprednisolone, prednisolone, prednisone).

 Warnings While Using This Medicine